manelmontilla/AbemApp/Shared/Help.md

 # Help

-## Warnings
+## Warning

-**This application did not go through any security assessment.It should not be trusted to encrypt any sensitive information**
+**This application did not go through any security assessment.
+It should not be trusted to encrypt any sensitive information.**

 ## Encrypting a file
 Type a password in the password text box.